Your map is not a hunt plan.

 - Sell raw datasets or proprietary government data

-- Guarantee draws, access, harvest, or hunt success
+- Guarantee access, harvest, or hunt success

 - Replace your own regulation check or field verification